eschlenz/Machining/md/Lathe RPM Reference Carbide.md

 # Lathe RPM Starting Points by Material (Carbide Tooling)

+⚠ **Note:** These are theoretical RPM values.
+If the calculated RPM exceeds your machine’s maximum spindle speed, use your machine’s max RPM and compensate with slower feeds.

 **Formula:** `RPM = (SFM × 4) ÷ Diameter (inches)`

 > Carbide SFM ≈ 3× HSS (starting point; adjust per toolmaker guidance and rigidity).